CHplus2/django-api-demo/README.md

 # Django REST Contact Form

-A simple web application demonstrating a Django REST API backend with a SQLite database and a basic HTML/JavaScript frontend.
+A simple web application demonstrating a Django REST API backend and a basic HTML/JavaScript frontend.
 Users can submit contact messages through the form, which are stored in the database and displayed in real time.

 ## Features